Parkinson’s Europe ExerciseCast: How to stay active during the coronavirus crisis

 the uncertainty which may impact overall symptoms.

-We need to demonstrate that the EPDA and the Parkinson’s community can provide genuine support for each other.
+We need to demonstrate that Parkinson’s Europe and Parkinson’s community can provide genuine support for each other.
 We hope we can transform social distancing into ‘distant socialising’.

 What motivated you to start the project?